 The lawn seating is general admission, which means seating is on a first come, first served basis.
 We recommend arriving early.
 Amphitheatre gates open for seating beginning at 7:00 p.m.

 Can I bring a chair to sit on the lawn?

 Lawn chairs are not permitted on the lawn.
 Individuals who would like a back rest must purchase a bench seat or bring a beach chair that doesn’t exceed 24 inches in total height from the ground to the top of the chair.
-Blankets are also permitted and even recommended for all lawn seating.
+Blankets are also permitted and highly recommended for lawn seating.

-Is there wheelchair access at the amphitheatre?
+Is there wheelchair seating at the Amphitheatre?

-Are pets permitted at the events?
+Are animals permitted at the events?

 Can children attend the performance?